EOTech EXPS3 HD & EFLX CE at SHOT Show 2026 header image

 What EOTech Changed

-The EXPS3 HD represents EOTech's attempt to modernize their aging holographic platform.
+The EXPS3 HD (Heavy Duty) represents EOTech's attempt to modernize their aging holographic platform.
 After years of watching competitors like Holosun eat their lunch with features like shake-awake and solar failsafe, EOTech has finally responded.

 EXPS3 HD New Features